fallenpegasus/openshift-smsgroup/README.md

 # OpenShift QuickStart SMSGroup

-This repository is an OpenSHift QuickStart for the SMSGroup application.
+This repository is an OpenShift QuickStart for the SMSGroup application.

 It uses the OpenShift Python-2.6 language cartridge, the OpenShift MongoDB-2.0 database cartridge, and requires the API credentials of a Twilio account.